Adolf Hitler and vegetarianism: Analysis

-However, available evidence suggests that Hitler—also an antivivisectionist—may have followed his selective diet out of a profound concern for animals based on his private behavior.
+However, available evidence suggests that Hitler—also an antivivisectionist—may have followed his selective diet out of a profound concern for animals based on his private behaviour.
 At social events, he sometimes gave graphic accounts of the slaughter of animals in an effort to make his dinner guests shun meat.
-In the BBC series The Nazis: A Warning from History, an eyewitness account tells of Hitler watching movies (which he did very often).
+In the BBC series The Nazis: A Warning from History, an eyewitness account tells of Hitler watching films (which he did very often).
 If ever a scene showed (even fictional) cruelty to or death of an animal, Hitler would cover his eyes and look away until someone alerted him the scene was over.

-Today, it is believed by scholars, including Alan Bullock, Arnold Aluke, Clinton Sanders and Robert Procter, that Hitler—at least during the war—followed a vegetarian diet.
+More recently, scholars including Alan Bullock, Arnold Aluke, Clinton Sanders, and Robert Procter have said that Hitler—at least during the war—followed a vegetarian diet.
 Hitler was put on a meat-free diet in 1938 by his doctors because of his failing health, but his interest in vegetarianism preceded this and may have had an ideological or psychological basis.
 The psychoanalyst Erich Fromm speculated that Hitler's vegetarianism was actually a means of atoning for the guilt he felt towards the suicide of his half-niece and mistress Geli Raubal, as well as a means of proving to himself and others that he was incapable of killing.